brianshih1/mini-key-value-db/mdbook/src/chapter_3/mvcc.md

 # MVCC

 Multiversion concurrency control (MVCC) is an optimization technique used by databases to improve the performance of concurrent operations.
-The idea behind MVCC is that the database stores multiple versions for each record.
+There are many different variations of MVCC but the overall idea behind MVCC is that the database stores multiple versions for each record.
+In this section, we will look at CockroachDB's variation of MVCC.

 When a record is updated or added, a new entry in the database is added instead of overwriting the original entry.
 Database reads are performed at a certain version or timestamp.
 The database returns the most up-to-date record less than or equal to the specified read version.